National Memorial to the Jewish Martyrs of Belgium: Altar

 Facing east, a triangular altar with side stairways is topped by a triangular steel structure that, with the platform, forms a Star of David.
 Originally intended to reference camp barracks and be covered with a ceremonial veil, the design was never completed.
 Behind the platform, a wall displays a menorah made of six steel chains symbolising the six million Holocaust victims.
 In front, a black urn once contained ashes from Auschwitz-Birkenau, removed in 2006 following vandalism.

-Crypte
+Crypt

 Beneath the altar, a crypt accessible from the right side is illuminated by a three-part window at the triangle’s point.
 Originally housing testimonies, a guestbook, and scrolls listing deported martyrs from other countries, it suffered repeated vandalism.
 It now serves as an educational space with two oil lamps, one containing ashes returned from Auschwitz-Birkenau after 2006, artistic installations by Serge Helholc, paintings by Moshé Macchias, books on Judaism, and commemorative plaques for the memorial’s presidents and administrators.

 Monument to the Jewish Resistance Fighters seen from Square des Martyrs Juifs.